dc-lang/dcmake/README.md

 # dcmake
-Kinda like makefile but for DC
+Kinda like makefile but for DC (written in DC btw)